 Pre-construction surveys must be offered to the owners of surface and sub-surface structures and other relevant assets identified at risk of damage from vibration, in accordance with CoA E75 (see Table 22).
-A comprehensive written and photographic condition report would be produced by an appropriate professional prior to relevant works commencing.
 Specific properties will be identified in the CNVIS prepared for the Project.